 Other brands I don't recommend (no details on PFAS)

 There are a few other brands that have not been tested for PFAs, who also do not provide details about PFAS testing on their websites.
-Therefore I cannot recommend these brands.
+Therefore I cannot recommend these brands as we have no way of knowing if they are free from harmful substances.
 This list of brands includes:

 - Love Luna